No results found matching your search criteria. Showing all properties instead.

 What Is Sargassum Seaweed?

-The large mats of Sargassum drift along propelled by wind and ocean currents.
+The large mats of Sargassum seaweed drift along propelled by wind and ocean currents.
 These mats provide shelter to over 100 marine species as well as a home to those that live within the seaweed.
-For instance, the Sargassum fish (pictured on the right), has developed camouflage to hide from predators.
-As well, young sea turtles use the Sargassum for shelter and food until they are large enough to survive elsewhere.
+For instance, the sargassum fish has developed camouflage to hide from predators.
+As well, young sea turtles use the Sargassum seaweed for shelter and food.
+Until they are large enough to survive elsewhere.
 Other species dependent on the seaweed include crabs, shrimp, squid, snails, eels, and fish including Mahi-Mahi.

 Sargassum seaweed grows and declines based on seasonal changes in water temperature.
 Only a few years ago there were concerns about declining Sargassum.
 At that time restrictions limited the amount harvested for animal feed and fertilizer.

-Since 2011 however, increasing amounts have arrived along the shores of Caribbean countries.
+Since 2011 increasing amounts have arrived along the shores of Caribbean countries.
 Currently, it affects twenty-two Caribbean nations.
 These include Mexico, Dominican Republic, Barbados, Grand Cayman, Jamaica, Haiti, Puerto Rico, Saint Martin, Antigua, Guadeloupe, Belize, Bermuda, Martinique, St. Lucia, British Virgin Islands, and Trinidad & Tobago.
+For example, in 2018 more than 1,000 square miles of Sargassum seaweed arrived in the Caribbean.
+That was 3 times the amount in 2015.
+And 2019 produced a record year for Sargassum Seaweed.
+Beating the record set the previous year.

-The growth of the seaweed is affected by the amount of nutrients present and the ocean temperature.
-So, it is suggested that the rise in seawater temperature is a factor.
-Secondly, there is an increase in the amount of nutrients from the Amazon River and fertilizer run-off.
-These both contribute to an algae bloom stretching from Brazil to West Africa.
+But what is causing these increases?
+According to scientists, the growth of Sargassum seaweed changes with the number of nutrients.
+As well as with the ocean temperature.
+So, the rise in seawater temperature is a factor.
+Secondly, there is an increase in the number of nutrients from the Amazon River and fertilizer run-off.
+These both contributed to large algae blooms stretching from Brazil to West Africa in 2015, 2018, and 2019.

 As well, changes in ocean currents are also why more seaweed is hitting some coastlines.
 For example, ocean currents have diverted seaweed from the Sargasso Sea (near Bermuda) towards other areas in the Caribbean.